-- Bites – not a good indicator for bed bugs because not everyone reacts the same way to a bed bug bite.
+- Bites – Bites are not a good indicator for bed bugs because not everyone reacts the same way to a bed bug bite.
 Some people will not experience any type of reaction, while others will develop itchy red welts.
-Additionally, it is nearly impossible to distinguish a bed bug bite from the bite of other insects, such as mosquitoes.
-Even a medical doctor may not be able to say for certain who the biting culprit is.
+Additionally, it is nearly impossible to distinguish a bed bug bite from the bite of other insects, like mosquitoes.

-- Fecal spotting – black staining that is digested blood appears as small dots of black on mattresses, box springs and bedding that looks like someone held a fine point sharpie to the fabric.
+- Fecal spotting – Digested bloodstains appear as small dots of black on mattresses, box springs, and bedding.
 On harder surfaces, bed bug droppings dry and bead up more.
-Fecal spots are usually found in areas where bed bugs like to hide, along the seams or under the tags of mattresses and box springs
+Fecal spots are usually found in areas where bed bugs like to hide — along the seams or under the tags of mattresses and box springs.

-- Live bugs – they hide in areas such as the seams or tags of mattresses and box springs, screw holes on the headboard joints, along bed frames and in any other nearby crack or crevice that may provide a hiding place.
-These areas can also include the nightstand or behind a picture hanging over a bed.
+- Live bugs – Bed bugs will hide in areas such as the seams or tags of mattresses and box springs, screw holes on the headboard joints, along bed frames, and in any other nearby crack or crevice.
+These areas can also include your nightstand or behind a picture hanging over your bed.

-A more recent development used by pest management professionals to detect bed bugs are active bed bug monitors.
-A chemical base attractant is placed in a specially designed device which will lure and trap these pests.
+A more recent development used by pest management professionals to detect bed bugs is active bed bug monitors.
+A chemical base attractant is placed in a specially designed device that will lure and trap these pests.

 What do bed bugs do?

-Bed bugs feed exclusively on the blood of vertebrates with humans their preferred host.
-A blood-meal is required for bed bugs to reach each life stage and to reproduce.
-When hosts are present and blood-meals are readily available, bed bugs will develop rapidly, and infestations will quickly progress and become unmanageable.
+Bed bugs feed exclusively on the blood of vertebrates, with humans being their preferred host.
+A blood meal is required for bed bugs to reach each life stage and to reproduce.
+When hosts are present and blood meals are readily available, bed bugs will develop rapidly, and infestations will quickly progress and become unmanageable.